ramon-rocha/Cobra.MSBuild/README.md

 Alternatively, build ```Cobra.MSBuild.cobraproj``` using the MonoDevelop.CobraBinding addin.

-On Mono, you must first apply the CommandLineBuilder patch to

-    path/to/mono/mcs/class/Microsoft.Build.Utilities/Microsoft.Build.Utilities/CommandLineBuilder.cs

-in order to compile the build task.

-A precompiled assembly is also provided for convenience.
-Remember to backup your existing copy in case you need to revert!

 Testing
 ----------
 To test, run ```msbuild``` or ```xbuild``` on the solution or one of the